 - Set up a biweekly 15-minute block on your calendar to think about the acknowledgment and/or praise you want to share

 - Shoot off a praise email once a week.

-If it doesn’t feel natural and you’re worried about coming across as insincere, you can do one of two things:
+If giving praise doesn’t come naturally and you’re worried about coming across as insincere, you can do one of two things:

 - Focus on being brief, specific, and factual (“you moved everyone along while making sure everyone got to weigh in”).

-- Share the personal reaction or feeling that their action elicited from you (“the needs statement in your last grant proposal made me feel even more inspired by our work” or “when you facilitated the last team meeting, I felt fully engaged.”
+- Share the personal impact that they had on you (“the needs statement in your last grant proposal made me feel even more inspired by our work” or “when you facilitated the last team meeting, I felt fully engaged.”

 You can also start by using the mode of communication that comes most naturally, whether that’s in writing or verbally.
-The point of giving praise is to make sure your staff (and colleagues) feel valued for their work and contributions to your team, and it doesn’t need to look the same every time.
+The point of giving praise is to make sure your staff (and colleagues) feel valued for their work and contributions to your team.

 - Give More (and Better) Feedback with CSAW